-- Students are typically responsible for their own airfare, visas (if applicable), supplies, most meals, and other personal living expenses while on the program.
+- Students are typically responsible for their own airfare, immunizations, visas (if applicable), supplies, most meals, and other personal living expenses while on the program.

 - Status as a graduate student at American University.
 Non-AU graduate students may only apply to select programs (see program specific pages for eligibility).